oroinc/documentation/user/back-office/system/websites/index.rst

 Websites
 ========

-You can create multiple :term:`websites <Website>` that target a particular audience, geography, a specific brand, and a segment of goods or services that your company is providing.
+You can create multiple B2B and B2C :term:`websites <Website>` that target a particular audience, geography, a specific brand, and a segment of goods or services that your company is providing.

 .. note:: The multiple websites management is only available in the Enterprise edition.